nipatiitti/fp2p/README.md

 ```
 npm install
 ```
-3. Fix the send function in peerJS dataConnection.js to emit chunk information
+(3. If you want the progress bar you will need to manually refactor the send function in PeerJS to emit chunk info)

 ### Prerequisites